Diabetic Neuropathy FAQs

 A:It is important for people with diabetes to make healthy lifestyle choices no matter what, but this is especially true when it comes to caring for the feet.

-Below are some tips for foot care for people with diabetes or diabetic peripheral neuropathy:
+Below are 10 tips for foot care with diabetic peripheral neuropathy:

 4. Never go barefoot.